MarufZak/study-logs/nodejs-design-patterns/README.md

   ```

   - Answer
     Pending promise, because Promise.resolve will resolve with given value if value is not promise.
-If promise, it fullfills with fullfillment value of that promise or thennable.
+If promise, it fulfills with fulfillment value of that promise or thennable.

 - Question 2